zdavies98/zdavies98.github.io/_posts/2024-06-20-battleships.markdown

 description: This article shows how to code the classic Battleship game.
 ---

-> To see a preview of this project go to [Battleships on Codespaces](https://scaling-space-fortnight-wxvxjvqvv9xh96xj.github.dev) and select the `index.html` file and then `Go Live` on the status bar.
+> To preview this project, navigate to  [Battleships on Codespaces](https://scaling-space-fortnight-wxvxjvqvv9xh96xj.github.dev), select the `index.html` file, and click `"Go Live"` on the status bar.

 ## Background
-As a software engineer that works primarily in Javascript, I wanted to see what other fun projects I could work on.
-I figured, why not try to develop one of my favorite childhood games: Battleship!
+As a seasoned software engineer specializing in Javascript, I sought opportunities to explore engaging coding projects.
+Motivated by the desire to expand my portfolio, I embarked on developing a classic childhood game: Battleship.

 ## Approach
-I wanted to make this a simple project that would be easy to manipulate in the future.
-I broke down each step and coded each piece of functionality I wanted my game to have.
+I aimed to design a streamlined project, emphasizing future adaptability and scalability.
+This involved methodically breaking down each step and meticulously coding the desired functionalities for my game.

 ## Results
-In this game, the user is able to place all their pieces, and start the game.
-After the user plays their first turn, the computer then takes it's turn.
-Turns alternate until one side sinks all the other's ships.
+In this project, I successfully implemented a fully functional Battleship game where users can strategically place their ships and commence gameplay.
+The game alternates turns between the user and the computer, progressing until one side successfully sinks all opposing ships, demonstrating a seamless gameplay experience.

 ## Next Steps
-There are a few improvements I want to make with this game.
-First being design, I would like to upgrade the styling to be more similar to the original game.
-Next, I want to add some logic to the computer's turn, since every guess is random.
-Rather, I would like the computer to have some basic logic to select spaces near a hit, as a human would.
-The end goal is to eventually make this game multiplayer.
+Moving forward, several enhancements are planned for this game.
+Firstly, I intend to elevate the design by refining the styling to closely mirror the original game's aesthetic.
+Additionally, I aim to enhance the computer's gameplay logic; currently random, I plan to introduce basic algorithms that guide the computer's moves, particularly focusing on selecting spaces adjacent to hits, akin to human-like strategy.
+Ultimately, the overarching goal is to evolve this project into a multiplayer experience.